FastFilter/xorfilter/README.md

 Xor filters are a faster and more concise alternative to Bloom filters.
 They are also smaller than cuckoo filters.

+Reference: [Xor Filters: Faster and Smaller Than Bloom and Cuckoo Filters](https://arxiv.org/abs/1912.08258), Journal of Experimental Algorithmics (to appear).

 <img src="figures/comparison.png" width="50%"/>